 After I wrote and glued my notes to the cardstock, I folded the top and bottom flaps down, and sealed them with my scalloped labels.
 I used a tiny dab of glue to stick the notes onto the gifts, and secured them with a bit of twine.

 2. For my distant relatives and clients, I decided to forego the gift option since I would need to send my gratitude through the mail.
-Instead, I found some cute note cards in the same Poppy design as the scalloped labels above.
+Instead, I found some cute thank you cards.
 I loved that they were blank inside so I could completely personalize each ‘thank you’ to whomever it belonged.
 For an added touch, I closed the note cards in their envelopes with matching ‘thank you’ labels that work great as envelope seals.

 Saying ‘thank you’ is really important.
 It tells those around us how much we appreciate them, so why not list as many people as you can who are deserving of your thanks this month, and send them a note with a simple gift and cute label, or a note card with a handwritten, personalized message of thanks.
 Trust me, it’s worth the effort.